Spirited Part Of The Soul

 when Plato denies reason to the appetitive part — and also, for that matter, to the spirited part — he is presupposing a conception of reason that is perfectly recognizable and indeed attractive, though not, of course, uncontroversial

-Lorenz argues that Plato's denial of reason to the spirited part rests on a coherent and defensible conception of rationality, not on an arbitrary exclusion.
+Lorenz defends Plato’s denial of reason to both appetite and spirit as resting on a coherent and philosophically serious conception of rationality, not mere terminological confusion.

 Hendrik Lorenz, The Brute Within: Appetitive Desire in Plato and Aristotle, 2006supporting